pctseng7/combinations-of-frequent-itemsets-spark/README.md

 ## Getting Started

 Dealing with big datasets via Spark can largely reduce processing time and get the insight in a short time.
 Follow the instructions will get you familiar with how to apply data-mining algorithm for large datasets.
 The open source datasets can be reached in the [MovieLens | GroupLens](https://grouplens.org/datasets/movielens/).
-In this repository, I use the MovieLens 20M Dataset and MovieLens Latest Datasets for implementation.
+In this repository, use the MovieLens 20M Dataset and MovieLens Latest Datasets for implementation.
 The goal is to find combination of the frequent itemsets.
 Small dataset can be used as testing dataset for the first try.

 ## Data Mining